viktor-shevchuk-dev/movie-gallery/README.md

-Run npm run dev in the root folder.
+Run npm i and then npm run dev in the root folder.